Monthly Archives: December 2013

 Augusta, Grand Duchess of Mecklenburg-Strelitz at the coronation of King Edward VII in 1902, Credit – Wikipedia

-In August of 1914, Augusta was 92 when World War I started.
+In August 1914, Augusta was 92 when World War I started.
 Her only child had died two months earlier and now her grandson Adolf Friedrich VI was the Grand Duke of Mecklenburg-Strelitz.
-Adolf Friedrich was devoted to his grandmother, but the war was stressful for both of them.
+Adolf Friedrich was devoted to his grandmother, and the war was stressful for both.
 Because Augusta was living in an enemy country, the British government suspended paying her pension.
 Sadly, two years after Augusta’s death, her grandson Adolf Friedrich VI died by suicide.
 During the war, Augusta was able to keep up her correspondence with her niece May through Crown Princess Margaret of Sweden, born Princess Margaret of Connaught, a granddaughter of Queen Victoria.

 In the autumn of 1916, Augusta’s health began to fail.
 She lay in her bed for a month, sleeping most of the time.
 When she was awake, she was lucid and listened to letters or newspapers read aloud to her.
 Augusta sent a message to King George V: “Tell the king that it is a stout old English heart which is ceasing to beat.”
 She died in Neustrelitz, Grand Duchy of Mecklenburg-Strelitz, now in Mecklenburg-Vorpommern, Germany, on the morning of December 5, 1916.
 Her last word was “May,” the name of her beloved niece.
 Augusta was interred in the New Crypt at Johanniterkirche (link in German) in Mirow, Grand Duchy of Mecklenburg-Strelitz, now a small town in northeastern Germany, in the state of Mecklenburg-Vorpommern.
 The church, dedicated to Saint John the Baptist, has two crypts that have been the burial place for the Mecklenburg-Strelitz family for the past 300 years.